-At the core of TaskEasy is our nationwide network of contractors comprised of new and veteran lawn care professionals who have started their own business and are simply working with TaskEasy to save time, generate more customers, and grow their business.
+The core of TaskEasy is our nationwide network of contractors, composed of new and veteran lawn care professionals who have started their own businesses and are working with TaskEasy to save time, get more customers, and grow their businesses.

-If you’re working in the lawn care industry already or if you’ve had an overnight epiphany about being your own boss, you may be wondering whether it would be beneficial for you to start your own landscaping company.
-Before you get started, it’s important to do some research to find out if starting your own business is the right choice for you.
+If you're already working in the lawn care industry, sign up to work with TaskEasy to get jobs immediately.
+But no matter your experience level, you may be wondering how to start your own landscaping business.
+Before you begin, it’s important to do some research to find out if starting your own business is the right choice for you.

-To help you get going, we’ve put together this guide on how to start your own landscaping business.
-We’ve also interviewed with some of our own contractors to bring you valuable advice and tips to help make your decision easier.
-So if you’re planning on running your own lawn care business, or are simply interested in what it takes to get started, keep reading for some helpful information.
+To help you get going, we’ve put together this "how to start a landscaping business" guide on how to start your own landscaping business.
+We’ve also interviewed some of our contractors to bring you valuable advice and tips.
+If you’re planning on running your own lawn care business or are simply interested in the process, read on.

 Why Start a Landscaping Business?

-Starting your own company is an attractive option to those who want to be their own boss, set their own schedule, and work according to their own terms.
-Essentially, you get to be the master of your own destiny.
-Investing in your dreams can be daunting at first but if you do it right, the payout will be more than worth it.
+Starting your own landscaping business is an attractive option for those who want to be their own boss, set their own schedule, and work on their own terms.
+Investing in your dreams can be overwhelming at first but if you do it right, it will pay off in a big way.

-The lawn care industry is a great choice for starting a business because there is no shortage of lawns in the United States.
-The lawn care industry is booming and has annual revenue of $76 billion and annual growth of 3.4%.
-Lawns aren’t going anywhere, anytime soon.
+Lawn care is a great industry to enter because there is no shortage of lawns in the United States.
+The industry is booming and has an annual revenue of $105.1 billion and an annual growth of 2.5%.
+Lawns aren’t going anywhere anytime soon.

 Check out the steps below to get started and learn what you’ll need to build a successful foundation for your business.